Legal tender: Venezuela

 On 11 December 2016, Venezuela's government announced demonetisation following almost 500% inflation in the country.
 People of the country were given 3 days to get rid of the 100 Bolivar notes (most widely used currency) post the introduction of new note of higher denominations.
 As of 15 June 2017, there has been 7 extensions (one per month) of the legal use of the 100 bolivares bill notes.
 The 100 Bolivar notes were still legal tender as of 30 December 2017.

+Zimbabwe

+Zimbabwe has a multi-currency system that recognizes the Zimbabwean ZiG, the US dollar and the gold (Mosi-oa-Tunya (coin)) as legal tender.
+The Reserve Bank of Zimbabwe is also issuing the ZiG, a digital token backed by gold, which has also been granted legal tender status.